Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Why sign-asymmetric clipping breaks within-group cancellation

 \end{itemize}

-In conclusion, \emph{clipping only maintains intra-group cancellation for shared tokens when $w \in [1-\varepsilon, 1+\varepsilon]$; once $w$ exceeds the clipping range, the symbol asymmetry of clipping causes the effective coefficients for the shared token within the group to no longer be interchangeable, thus producing non-zero drift and learning tax.}
+In summary, \emph{clipping preserves within-group cancellation of shared tokens only when $w \in [1-\varepsilon,1+\varepsilon]$.
+Once $w$ leaves the clipping interval, the sign asymmetry of clipping makes the true gradient coefficients of within-group samples no longer interchangeable between the unclipped and clipped-constant branches, producing nonzero drift and learning tax.}

-\section{Non-zero Drift of Learning Tax in Statistical Significance: From Strict to Expectation-Based Cancellation Lower Bound}
+\section{Nonzero drift in the statistical significance of learning tax: from exact cancellation to an expectation-based lower bound}

-\begin{corollary}[Non-commutative weights induce non-zero expected drift on general tokens] Consider a class of tokens $\mathcal{C}$ that are \emph{weakly related} to terminal rewards and appear frequently (e.g., template/functional words), and consider their "statistical cancellation" target during training:
+\begin{corollary}[Non-exchangeable weights induce nonzero expected drift on generic tokens] Consider a class of frequent tokens $\mathcal{C}$, such as template words or function words, that are \emph{weakly correlated} with the terminal reward.
+Consider the goal of statistical cancellation during training: